aodhanlutetiae/dj/bar.md

 # WALKTHROUGH: Simple bar chart in datawrapper

-> There are many tools available for visualising data, all different in cost, complexity and functionality.
+> There are many tools available for visualising data, all different in cost, complexity and what they can do.
 [Datawrapper](https://www.datawrapper.de/) and [Flourish](https://flourish.studio/) are two online tools that offer a lot for free and let you publish or embed your visuals.
 Below, we take some simple data and start to create a bar chart in Datawrapper.
-You can then explore the tool to see how best to finish it.
+You can then explore the tool to see how best to finish the chart.

 <br />
 **PREPARE YOUR DATA**

-It's a good idea to prepare your data first so that it doesn't require adjusting or editing while you're visualising it.
-Open the spreadsheet you used for plastic bags in England.
-Alternatively, import the data again from the [bags_2years.csv](https://drive.google.com/file/d/15vDqg-u6W4tHouC42uvhMOdy21oTl3ov/view?usp=sharing) file to a new spreadsheet.

-Organise the sheet as shown in the [first Walkthrough](https://aodhanlutetiae.github.io/dj/sheets) then filter the Year column to show only 2019-20 and sort the column 'Number of single use plastic bags' column ('from Z-A') so the data is organised with the biggest numbers at the top.
+It's a good idea to prepare your data first so that it doesn't require too much adjusting or editing while you're visualising it.
+Open the spreadsheet you used for single-use plastic bags in England.
+Alternatively, import the data again from the [bags_2years.csv](https://drive.google.com/file/d/15vDqg-u6W4tHouC42uvhMOdy21oTl3ov/view?usp=sharing) file to a new spreadsheet and organise the sheet as shown in the [first Walkthrough](https://aodhanlutetiae.github.io/dj/sheets).
+Filter the 'Year' column to show only 2019-20 and sort the column 'Number of single use plastic bags' column ('from Z-A') so the data is organised with the biggest numbers at the top.

 Now select all the data in the first eleven rows (including the column headers).